 Research from the past decade has demonstrated that a number of substances in green tea support healthy teeth.
 Polyphenols in green tea can also help support a normal inflammatory response and support gum tissue health.

-Keeping your dog’s teeth clean from plaque build-up plays an important role optimal dental health.
-Chewing is a natural form of tooth cleaning and most dental health products available for dogs are based solely on the abrasive action of chewing something.
+Keeping your dog’s teeth clean from plaque build-up plays an important role in promoting normal dental health.
+Chewing is a natural form of tooth cleaning and most natural dog chews and bones and dental health products available for dogs are based solely on the abrasive action of chewing something.

 Having dogs chew a product that holds together well enough to clean the entire tooth can help support healthy teeth and gums.

 Keeping your dog’s breath fresher starts on the inside.
 Poor digestion can sometimes be a factor leading to bad breath.
 A natural ingredient pet parents will find in more complete dental products is the digestive aid FOS (fructooligosaccharide).
 FOS is a prebiotic that can help support your pet's dental health.
 FOS is found in some GI support for dogs products.

 Pet parents have a number of tools to help their companions maintain good oral health as their dog ages.
 Breath freshening, chewing, tarter-control, and digestive support can all help keep your animal's teeth healthy and clean.
 In addition, kisses from your pet will smell much better!